mesa1014/ICC_2D/README.md

-# Solving electromechanics of ICC using CHASTE
+# Electromechanics simulation of ICC using CHASTE

 This code solves electroMechanics for a 2D ICC block: